-Some prescription medications are more dangerous than others, and opioids are perhaps the most dangerous of all.
+Some dangerous pills are more dangerous than others, and opioids are perhaps the most dangerous of all.
 Opioids are a type of prescription pain medication.
 Some common opioid brand names include the following:

 These medications relax the central nervous system and decrease feelings of pain.
 They are very effective for treating severe pain, but because they are also highly addictive, prescription opioids should only be used as a short-term treatment.
 Today, the United States is still healing from the opioid crisis that began in the late 1990s.
 Many doctors, who were led to believe that opioids were not addictive, over-prescribed the medication.
 By the time doctors in the US realized the addictive nature of these pills, millions of people found themselves addicted to the medication.
 Some started using heroin, which is chemically similar to opioids and produces a similar effect.

-In addition to being addictive, opioids are also dangerous.
+In addition to being addictive, opioids are also dangerous and opiate withdrawal can be scary if not done correctly.
 Risks from opioid use include overdose, decreased heart rate, digestive problems, and slowed breathing.
 Some victims of opioid abuse even stop breathing altogether.
+Simply put, these drugs are dangerous prescription pills.

 In 2016, 116 people per day died from opioid overdose.